meetecho/janus-gateway/README.md

 	make configs

-Remember to only do this once, or otherwise a subsequent `make configs` will overwrite any configuration file you may have modified in themeanwhile.
+Remember to only do this once, or otherwise a subsequent `make configs` will overwrite any configuration file you may have modified in the meanwhile.

 If you've installed the above libraries but are not interested, for instance, in Data Channels, WebSockets, MQTT and/or RabbitMQ, you can disable them when configuring: